News-Technologies-Academy/devops-path/linux/Basic linux commands/lab.md

 3. Was the installation successful ? no
 4. Why did it fail?   because of an error message , dpkg cannot access archive 'firefox-latest.deb'
 5. Let's use apt to install it firefox. sudo apt install firefox
-6. Lets now locate the package to install Chromium browser in the system.
-Use apt search functionality to locate the correct package name.
+6. Lets now locate the package to install Chromium browser in the system. apt search chromium Use apt search functionality to locate the correct package name.
 The browser has the description of: Chromium web browser, open-source version of Chrome
-What is the correct package name?
+What is the correct package name? "chromium"
-7. Finally, remove the firefox browser from the system. sudo apt autoremove firefox
+7. Finally, remove the firefox browser from the system. sudo apt autoremove firefox. sudo apt autoremouve firefox